vEnhance/1802/src/double.typ

   One shape of exam question will to be choose $f$ such that the left-hand side is annoying to calculate directly but the right-hand side is easy to calculate, and ask for the left-hand side.
-  So this is meant to test your ability to recognize when the other order is better ]
+  So this is meant to test your ability to recognize when the other order is better.
+]

 For example, let's take the region in Poonen's example 13.1: